The idea that a kid is responsible for things is not inborn—it doesn’t just happen by itself. It needs to be taught, coached, and learned.

 “Why were you driving so fast?
 You’re late for work!
 Why didn’t you pick up the kids at school?
 I thought you were going to stop for milk on the way home.”

-There are those who say you should expect your child to act responsibly.
+Some say you should expect your child to act responsibly.
 But I say you should require it, even demand it.
 Teach and coach it.
 Be thoughtful about how to enforce accountability.
-It’s a part of maturing, and it is a very necessary component to learning how to function in an increasingly complex and demanding world.
+It’s a part of maturing, and it is an essential component of learning how to function in an increasingly complex and demanding world.

 James Lehman, who dedicated his life to behaviorally troubled youth, created The Total Transformation®, The Complete Guide to Consequences™, Getting Through To Your Child™, and Two Parents One Plan™, from a place of professional and personal experience.
 Having had severe behavioral problems himself as a child, he was inspired to focus on behavioral management professionally.
 Together with his wife, Janet Lehman, he developed an approach to managing children and teens that challenges them to solve their own problems without hiding behind disrespectful, obnoxious or abusive behavior.
 Empowering Parents now brings this insightful and impactful program directly to homes around the globe.